jmazzi/crypt_keeper/README.md

 edge cases that made the library hard to use.
 I wanted to write something simple that *just works*.

-## Installation

-Add this line to your application's Gemfile:

-    gem 'crypt_keeper'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install crypt_keeper

 ## Usage

 ```ruby